Home » Territorial pathways

 Transitions

-Next, heading to the Domaine de Certes et Graveyron for a nature walk.
+Next, heading to the Domaine de Certes et Graveyron Next, heading to the Domaine de Certes et Graveyron for a nature walk.
 There'll be salt air, bird watching and singing, and new ideas for preserving our ecosystems.
 In this exceptional setting, a buffet of local produce will be served.
-An exhibition on birds created by APEX and a welcome by the care centre of the Ligue pour la Protection des Oiseaux (League for the Protection of Birds) will be available throughout lunch.
+An exhibition on birds created by the APEX association and a welcome by the care centre of the LPO (League for the Protection of Birds) were available throughout lunch.
+APEX and a welcome by the care centre of the Ligue pour la Protection des Oiseaux (League for the Protection of Birds) were available throughout lunch.

 Required: rainwear (as a precaution) and suitable footwear for walking

-As well as being translated into English and Spanish, the route will also be translated into French sign language
+As well as being translated into English and Spanish, the route was also translated into French Sign Language

 AMAP Cœur Bassin, APEX, Atenoba, Bassin Solidarité Emploi, Bionav, Chantier Sonore, Coopérative Tiers-Lieux, Domaine de Certes et Graveyron, Echo-Mer, Fumette, Insercycles, Komono, La Cantine des Acacias, L’Atelier de Mécanique Générale Contemporaine, Les Petits Débrouillards, Ligue pour la Protection des Oiseaux, Maison des Acacias, One Ocean, Regard Sous Marin, Slikke Radio